 There are three common EOs: recombination, mutation, and selection.
 These three operators are roughly analogous to their similarly named counterparts in genetics.
 The application of them in GAs is strictly Darwin-like in nature, i.e., “survival of the fittest.”

-In their definition of the recombination operator Merkle and Lamont (1997) let.
+In defining the recombination operator Lamont and Merkle (1997) let.
 If there exists, and , such that one individual in the offspring population depends on more than one individual of P, then r is referred to as a recombination operator.

 A mutation is defined in the following manner: let .
 If for every, for every , for every , and if each individual in the offspring population depends on at most one individual of P, then m is called a mutation operator.